bbdsoftware/metis-cluster-bootstraps/docs/Contributing/AddingApplications.md

 # Steps

-- Identify the module tow ich the argo application will be added
+1. Identify the module to which the argo application will be added
-- Create a GitHub issue
+2. Create a GitHub issue
-- Create the application manifest under the application templates for the moduel
+3. Create the application manifest under the application templates for the modulue
-- Application names should be suffixed with the values clustername
+4. Application names should be suffixed with the values clustername
 ```

   metadata: